Welcome to today's edition of the Rush 24-7 podcast.

 We don't even get to give you the time of day.

-And so Rove, yeah, tried to win.
+And so Rove tried to win.

-Not only tried, did you know what's funny about this?
+You know what's funny about this?

-In addition to everything I have brilliantly laid out, if they think this has been a conservative administration, can you imagine what they would do if somebody like me showed up, or if somebody like Ronald Reagan came back, if they think this administration has been conservative, and that Rove, these guys went out of their way, as I say, via the new tone to join Democrats in a whole bunch of issues, whole bunch of ways.
+In addition to everything I have brilliantly laid out, if they think this has been a conservative administration, can you imagine what they would do if somebody like me showed up or if somebody like Ronald Reagan came back?

-You remember the Medicare Part B entitlement, this new prescription drug entitlement for the seasoned citizens.
+You remember the Medicare Part B entitlement, this new prescription drug entitlement for the seasoned citizens?

-Why that'd be great.
+Why, that'd be great.

 Why?

-Another government entitlement that we can never change, it's always going to get more money, and it goes to the senior citizens, and they vote in big numbers.
+It's always going to get more money and it goes to the senior citizens and they vote in big numbers.

 They hated it.